rossunger/Obsidian-Vault/Ideas/Coming Home Festival.md

 STORY
 Come home to yourself.

-Travel with us to other dimensions in search of new perspectives, missing pieces, ancestoral memories
+Travel with us to other dimensions in search of new perspectives, missing pieces, ancestral memories

 let us come home to ourselves, together